5 Best Areas for Cycling in Japan

 Moving to Daisen Park next to Daisenryo Ancient Tomb, you can get to Sakai City Museum to see the whole picture of the gigantic tomb.
 Is there something like an observatory?
 No. The museum provides you the chance to enjoy the Daisenryo Ancient Tomb tour with a bird’s eye view in multiple languages with VR technology.
 There is also a Japanese traditional garden in Daisen Park where you can see the picturesque scenery with greenery and a pond.
 For a break, how about stopping by nice tea houses before getting out of the park?
 Two tea houses named Shinan and Oubaian are located in the park, where you can taste Matcha green tea and Japanese-style desserts and experience a quick tea ceremony for only 300 yen.

-Bicycle Museum Cycle Center at the edge of the park is one of the highlights in the Mozu area while the Osaka’s hidden town has no shortage of tourist attractions.
+Shimano Bike Museum is one of the highlights in the Mozu area while the Osaka’s hidden town has no shortage of tourist attractions.
 Why on earth is the Japan’s only bicycle-themed museum located in such a place?
 As a matter of fact, a bicycle is closely associated to a Kofun ancient tomb.
 Sakai City has the largest market share of bicycle in Japan and is called the Town of Bicycle.
 The enormous ancient tombs were made by massive people with iron-made tools like a hoe.

 5. Itoshima (Fukuoka)